Delta Children - Website by Userking

 A: The new federal crib safety regulations, which apply to both full and non-full size cribs, prohibit the sales of traditional drop-side cribs, including those from retailers, thrift stores, and websites.
 In addition, these new regulations require more rigorous testing of all cribs, and the strengthening of crib slats, mattress support, and hardware.

-For a glimpse of our New Jersey testing facility, view this ABC Good Morning America segment: http://abcn.ws/qTMBBZ
+For a glimpse of our New Jersey testing facility, view this ABC Good Morning America segment.

 Q: When should nursery furniture be assembled?

 A: We recommend assembling nursery furniture at least one month prior to the baby's expected due date.
-This allows you ample time to put the furniture together and order any missing or additional parts without having to rush.
-In addition, many children's furniture manufacturers also suggest items be aired out prior to use.
+This gives you ample time to put the furniture together and order any missing or additional parts without having to rush.

 Q: Where should the crib be placed in a nursery or room?